johnedstone/user_params_in_yaml/README.md

+### Summary

+* Run one of the three files below, depending on how you choose to organize your code and data.
+* Read below for more information

 ### Purpose
 This repository has been created to demonstrate changing from the pattern of putting the user parameters in a Python file to the pattern of using a `user_parameters.yaml` file.